Working at CALC

 - Litigation and tribunal experience

-- Demonstrated high achievement in prior employment with excellent analytical, creative, evaluative, and strategic thinking skills as well as strong time and project management skills
+- Demonstrated high achievement in prior employment with excellent analytical, creative, evaluative, and strategic thinking skills as well as strong time management

 - High degree of computer literacy and administrative self-sufficiency

-This position is intended for a lawyer with less than 5-7 years of call.
+This position is intended for a lawyer with less than 7 years of call.
 Salary is commensurate with responsibility and experience.
-If you are interested, please forward your resume, a letter explaining your interest in the position, and a writing sample by 5:00 p.m., April 30, 2019 to Office Manager Lynda Morgan, email@example.com.
+If you are interested, please forward your resume, a letter explaining your interest in the position, a writing sample and supply the names of three professional references by noon, July 13, 2022 to firstname.lastname@example.org.
+Interviews will be granted on a rolling basis.

 The Community Advocacy & Legal Centre (CALC) is committed to the principles of diversity and employment equity and strives to ensure that our staff reflects the diversity of Canadian society.
 We encourage applicants who are members of historically marginalized groups including Indigenous peoples, persons with disabilities, persons of diverse sexual and gender orientations, and members of a visible minority group to self-identify in their cover letter.